In the 1970’s, Albert Ellis, one of the original founders of Cognitive Behavioral Therapy (CBT), investigated and extrapolated on the theory that:

 If the feng shui consultant accepts the core belief that there are no bad intentions, then they become completely non-judgmental in their approach while unconditionally accepting of the client and their specific needs.
 This in turn builds a higher level of trust and the client is therefore more likely to be open to the feng shui consultant’s guidance and support.
 While the client them self may have some preconceived initial prejudice, incorrect assumptions or pre-conceptions about who the feng shui consultant is and what they do, once they recognize the feng shui consultant is in no way judging them, they will begin to open up and then the feng shui consultant can better understand their client’s perspective and effectively communicate with them.

 Fears and subconscious expectations mainly come from a learned response from past negative experiences.
 Anxiety is often linked to the projection of past experience when looking into the future.
-A decent feng shui consultant can help the client understand their previous pattern of behavior and outcomes can indeed be altered as they havn’t yet learnt the most effective strategies for moving forward, thus helping them get away from their current state and closer towards their desired state.
+With this basic understanding, a feng shui consultant can help the client understand their previous pattern of behavior and subsequent outcomes can indeed be altered as they havn’t yet learnt the most effective strategies for moving forward, thus helping them get away from their current state and closer towards their desired state.

 This can be achieved by many tools and strategies such as investigating the client’s 8 Mansions, surrounding landform, fei xing, current luck pillar, tapping into their personal Noble People energy and location, explaining their Yong Shen and associations to their favourable elements (via character, communication, timing, industry) and so on.
 This in turn leads the client to a position of increased hope and openness to the concept of attaining a better future from what they have previously experienced.